friflo/Friflo.Json.Fliox/Engine/README.md

 In SQL terms: A link component contains a *secondary key* referencing an entity by id - the *primary key*.

 This implementation uses a different approach than **flecs** or other C# implementations similar to **flecs**.
-It uses the same data structures and algorithms as used for indexed components described above.
+It uses the same data structures and algorithms used for indexed components described above.
 The main differences compared with **flecs** are:

 - The API to create and query relations in **flecs** is very compact but not intuitive - imho.